 Workgroup Chairs and Co-Chairs must represent a CoC Membership Council Agency.
 Click here to access our community calendar for information on meetings.
 For general information on workgroups, please email MadelineCarrola@sarahomeless.org

-Volunteers are needed at the San Fernando Homeless Resource Hub where food, hygiene kits, masks, information on COVID-19 and ID Recovery are provided, as well as a cooling station.
+Volunteers are needed at the San Fernando Homeless Resource Hub (319 W. Travis St.) where food, hygiene kits, masks, information on COVID-19 and ID Recovery are provided, as well as a cooling station.
 PPE will be provided.
 Click here to sign up.

 Thank you so much to all of our past PIT Count volunteers!
 The 2021 unsheltered count has been cancelled.
-Stay tuned for more information!
+We look forward to seeing you again in 2022!